 One of the two majors must be designated as the primary major, but the student's rights and responsibilities are the same in both majors.
 The advisor of the primary major will serve as the student's registration advisor.
-The student's diploma and transcript will indicate all majors completed at the time of graduation.
+Students pursuing a double major will be awarded the degree of their primary major, with a notation of their second major added to their diploma (see Degree Information on Diplomas within Graduation later in this section of this catalog).
+The student's transcript will indicate all majors completed at the time of graduation.